ursuscamp/brainseed/README.md

 ### What about rainbow tables?

 Yup, that's a danger.
-Use a phrase meaningful to you, not a famous movie line or something.
+Use a phrase meaningful to you, not a famous movie line or something like that.
 Also consider using a custom number of SHA-256 iterations as this will help foil rainbow attacks.

 If you absolutely must use a famous movie line, then salt it with some other meaningful data, like the year you lost your viriginity, e.g.: